-Shape: The Runventure trainers have the Topo signature wide toe box, allowing for the toes to move naturally and freely.
-This is particularly useful for the additional balance required in trail running, avoiding sticks, stones and other debris.
+The Runventure trainers have the Topo signature wide toe box, allowing for the toes to move naturally and freely.
+This is particularly useful for the additional balance required in trail running as well as the agility to avoid sticks, stones, and other debris.

 The Runventure trainers have a completely unexpected classic look, unlike my first pair of Topo trainers the Speed Trainer, these trainers have a mainstream design and come in two colour variations, black/turquoise or wine/grey.

-The trainer slips on easy thanks to the large loop on the heel and is a snug fit, hugging the foot nicely through the heel whilst allowing a loose fit to the large toe box.
-Where the Runventure boasts a neutral ride, there is no arch support which some runners may be more adapted to, however, the laces are easy to fasten tighter over the arch of the foot to add a little more support.
+The trainer slips on easily thanks to the large loop on the heel and is a snug fit, hugging the foot nicely through the heel whilst allowing a loose fit to the large toe box.
+Where the Runventure boasts a neutral ride there is no arch support which some runners may be more adapted to, however, the laces are easy to fasten tighter over the arch of the foot to add a little more support.
 The TPU through the centre of the sole means the trainer lacks flexibility from the heel to the arch, however, the ball of the foot and toes offer more flexibility and are capable of moving freely.
-The lugs are small with just a 2mm drop, unusual for a trail shoe, but I mustn't be too quick to judge, so I will wait until I’ve seen them in action before forming an opinion on that.
+The lugs (indentations in the bottom of the trainer for added traction and grip) are fairly small with just a 2mm drop which is unusual for a trail shoe, seeing as you would want more grip than ever during this sport.
 My foot feels very sturdy in the shoe, sturdy but not cushioned.
 There is minimal padding as Topo stick to their barefoot roots, the aim being to give the runner just enough protection whilst not detracting from their minimalist feel.
 Time to get them dirty.

-Being a trail shoe, the Runventure is designed for technical terrains mud, rocks, grass, woodland, hills, meadows to mountains and anything else a natural terrain can throw at it.
-Being based in Essex however, I’m afraid I don’t have any handy volcanoes I can go explore around the corner, nor do I have a mountain up my sleeve, but what we do have is rocks, gravel and mud and thanks to all this rain, more mud.
+Being a trail shoe, the Runventure is designed for technical terrains like mud, rocks, grass, woodland, and even mountains.
 During my adventure in the shoes, the first thing I realised was that when Topo say their 19mm platform doesn’t ‘sacrifice feel’, they really weren't kidding.
-Basically, your foot's not very far off the ground, so you can literally feel almost every nook and rock on your path, although the TPU protects your foot from any real discomfort this may cause, with no risk of them being beaten to a pulp.
-When it comes to getting down and dirty the strong mesh upper protected my foot from getting a soaking through puddles and was fairly dirt resistant.
-How did the small lugs hold up?
-Well, they held me up.
-Despite multiple attempts by the dogs to pull me over, the little lugs are small and mighty and protected me from face-planting a puddle of mud many a time, undeterred by their size.
+When wearing these trainers, your feet are not very far off the ground, so you can really feel every bump and rock on your path, although the TPU protects your foot from any real discomfort this may cause.
+When it comes to getting down and dirty, the strong mesh upper protected my foot from getting a soaking through puddles and was fairly dirt resistant.
+Having said earlier that the lugs on these trainers are relatively small for a trail shoe, they still did their job and stood up to the test.

 If you're into trail runs, yes.
 It will take a bit of getting used to the lack of cushioning, but that fits with Topo’s principle to get you running more naturally.
-Due to their barefoot style, I wouldn’t personally take the shoe for a long distance run, as I’d prefer more cushioning.
-I wouldn't risk my calves with anything over a medium distance, as it can take time for your body to become accustomed to running with a barefoot style without causing discomfort, leave that for more experienced runners or those used to running long distance in a barefoot shoe.
-I’d place this shoe as a go-between.
+Due to their barefoot style, it may take a while for your body to adjust and you may feel some pain/aching in your shins and calves after running in these trainers.
 It’s not quite the cushion you would expect from a trail shoe, but it's more than Topo’s other barefoot style trainers.
 It would be the perfect transitional trainer to take a barefoot runner into trail running or a trail runner into a barefoot stride.

-The best thing about Topo is their evolving, this isn't their first trail runner and it certainly won't be their last.
+The best thing about Topo is that their brand is evolving.
+This isn't their first trail runner and it certainly won't be their last.
 I look forward to seeing what improvements the Spring collection will bring.